Collaborative Semantic Alignment in Recommendation Systems: Problem Definition

-In this section, we introduce the new problem termed "Collaborative Contextualization".
-Collaborative contextualization seeks to fuse contextual information with collaborative filtering to provide more accurate personalized recommendations.
+In this section, we introduce a new framework termed "Collaborative Alignment".
+Collaborative Alignment seeks to fuse semantic information with collaborative filtering to provide more accurate personalized recommendations.
 It is an inevitable problem that occurs between pre-trained language models and collaborative filtering-based recommendations.